CodeDifferently/piano-lecture/README.md

 * <a href="https://www.keycode.info">keycode.info </a> will give you data-key values for every letter on the keyboard.
 Look at the first `<div>` tag.
 The data-key has a value of "65" which connects to the "A" on our keyboard.
 Use that as a guide to connect the other data-key values to other keys on the keyboard.
 Drop the `<section>` tags in the `<body>` tag for it to appear on the web page.
-On the website, look for the data-key for the following keys in the order below.
-Press the key and the data-key code will appear.
-Place the code between the two double quotations to give the data-key attribute a value.
+On the website, look for the data-key value for the following keys in the order below.
+Press the key and the data-key value will appear.
+Place the value between the two double quotations to give the data-key attribute a value.

 ```HTML
 W S E D F T G Y H U J K O L P ;
 ```